 Fermentation is good.
-When you preserve food by canning, enzymes and vitamins are lost.
-But, when you preserve it through lacto-fermentation, it not only increases the vitamins and enzymes, it also adds beneficial organisms that help keep our insides happy and our digestive system working smoothly.
+When you preserve food by canning, a lot of enzymes and vitamins are lost.
+But when you preserve it through fermentation, it not only increases the vitamins and enzymes, it also adds beneficial organisms that help keep our insides happy and our digestive system working smoothly.

 And, in case you are wondering, lacto-fermented has nothing to do with lactose.
 Even still, some lacto-fermented recipes may call for whey (like this one does), so it would not be acceptable for someone who is lactose intolerant.
 Please note though, that even though whey contains lactose, it does not contain casein.
 So you casein-free-ers are free to consume it. 🙂